famiuer/famiuer.github.io/_posts/2018-12-24-podcasts-save-you.markdown

-In my sophomore year of college, I got an iPod Shuffle and hanppened to open the podcast page in iTunes.
-I didn't know "podcast" mean while I downloaded several episodes and listened to them.
+In my sophomore year of college, I got an iPod Shuffle and happened to open the podcast page in iTunes.
+I didn't know "podcast" meanwhile I downloaded several episodes and listened to them.
 Not very impressed.
 I just leave them alone.

-At 2013, Zhihu, a copycat of Qoura, was still a  not well-recognized but pretty friendly online community.
-On it, I saw the [IT公论](https://itgonglun.com/) (IT Public Discussion) and began my journey of podcast.
+At 2013, Zhihu, a copycat of Quora, was still a  not well-recognized but pretty friendly online community.
+On it, I saw the [IT公论](https://itgonglun.com/) (IT Public Discussion) and began my journey of podcasts.
 I listened to the IPN podcasts and subscribed to more podcasts.

-Long time passed, I can't remember how much time I have spent on podcasts.
+A long time passed, I can't remember how much time I have spent on podcasts.
 It's really fun.
 I highly recommend the (Pocket Casts)[https://www.pocketcasts.com/] or (Castro)[http://supertop.co/castro/].
-These are great apps and give you more freedom compared with traditional platform as Chinese Lizhi or Ximalaya.
+These are great apps and give you more freedom compared with the traditional platform as Chinese Lizhi or Ximalaya.

 I recommend following podcasts.

   * [The Civil Engineering Podcast](https://engineeringmanagementinstitute.org/cep-podcast/)

-  * [SINICA](https://supchina.com/series/sinica/) including CaiXin-Sinica Business Breif.
+  * [SINICA](https://supchina.com/series/sinica/) including CaiXin-Sinica Business Brief.

   * [Little Red Podcast](https://soundcloud.com/user-340830825)